eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/introduction.md

 ## Bootstrap the Project

-To get going, all we need to do is run:
+To get going, all you need to do is run:

 ```sh
 $ ./start.sh tutorial
 ```

-We can optionally verify the ioFog stack is provisioned correctly.
+You can optionally verify the ioFog stack is provisioned correctly.
 The automated tests run a smoke test suite on the ioFog stack, testing basic operations.

 ```sh
 $ ./test.sh